Personal Loan Scams: 5 Warning Signs

 - Read the lender’s online reviews: When looking for the best place to get a personal loan, feedback from other borrowers can help you get an idea if a lender is trustworthy or not.
 Check out Better Business Bureau (BBB) reports or other official ratings and read reviews online to learn more about customer experiences.

 - Investigate the lender’s online presence: Does the lender have a website that is easy to access?
 Does that website easily provide the information you need to make a decision about a lending product?
 If the lender doesn’t have a professional website with accurate contact info on it, that’s a sign to walk away.

 What to do if you think you’re being scammed

 If you suspect you were involved in a personal loan scam or that a scammer tried to target you, there are steps you can take to report the personal loan scam.

 - Contact any companies involved: First things first, if you gave money to the scammer quickly contact any companies you worked with to make the payment like your bank or credit card company.
 If you can, cancel any payments and ask for help securing your accounts.

 - File a police report: You also need to contact the police and file a report.
 It’s important to request a copy of the police report to keep on hand for proof of the incident.

 - Keep an eye on your credit: If the scammer has access to identifying information about you that they can use to open credit accounts in your name, this can seriously damage your credit score.
-Sign up for credit monitoring to watch out for any fraudulent behavior.
+Sign up for credit monitoring or consider freezing your credit to avoid fraudulent behavior.

-- Create a report with the Federal Trade Commission (FTC): To help stop the scammer from harming other consumers in the future, file a report about any suspected personal loan scams with FTC.
+- Create a report with the FTC: To help stop the scammer from harming other consumers in the future, file a report about any suspected personal loan scams with the FTC.